 Instead, I was kind of aware of the lump of tech on my left shoulder (particularly as I had no counterweight on the right), and it's weight pulled slightly on the backpack's strap and there were a couple of occasions I felt like readjusting the pack's straps.
 I read somewhere that to help stabilise this sort of mount you should either use a backpack that has an integral chest strap or you can buy a separate strap that can be added to your backpack to aid stability.
 Hmmm...

-to any backpack.
-It adds stability and ensures you don't have
+The Wisdompro Backpack Chest Strap (£10) can be attached to any backpack.
+It adds stability and ensures you don't have to constantly reseat you pack when it has a full load.

 ...So 'fixable', but, there was a also a slight noise as something in the setup clicked and squeaked - perhaps I hadn't tightened all of the various screws that hold my cobbled together rig?
 I shall check that everything is tightly screwed together before I try again.
 Maybe I was just hypersensitive about possible problems?
 Anyway...